aeyakovenko/aeyakovenko.github.io/resume.md

 Software developer with over 10 years of experience in embedded operating systems, developing [patents], leading projects and contributing to large groups including [Linux Kernel], with a focus on performance and optimization for Qualcomm ARM and DSP processors.

+I am a software developer with over 10 years of experience in embedded operating systems.
+I am an expert at embedded operating systems, debugging, power and performance optimizations.
+I have lead complex software projects, collaborated with large teams including [Linux Kernel], and developed [patents].
+I have a wide range of skills, from building scalable AWS RESTful servers, to implementing common subexpression elimination in a compiler.
+I would be a great addition to any team looking for a talented software developer that can take on any task.

 ### SKILLS
 #### Hardware and Systems
   * Embedded Operating Systems, Linux Kernel, Android, Qualcomm MSMs, System MMUs, ARM, Hexagon DSP